Hadronic decay of vector charmonium from the lattice: Lattice setup

 where each $\PD$-meson is given by

-and $\bar{p} \in \mathbb{R}^3$ is the momentum.
-Since we employ \acp{ptbc}, we can give arbitrary values to the momentum $\bar{p}$ associated to the charm quarks.
+The momentum $\bar{p}\in\mathbb{R}^3$ is chosen arbitrarily thanks to \acp{ptbc}.
+A similar discussion to that of charmonium applies here.
+However, the $\APD\PD$ spectrum is expected to have much larger gaps such that excited states have only a small effect on the extracted levels.
+That is why we consider a single interpolator.
 Next, we turn to the correlators, which appear in \cref{fig:propagators}.
 Consider light and heavy propagators $U_{\bar{x}\bar{y}}$ and $H_{\bar{x}\bar{y}}$, respectively, between 3-vector positions $\bar{x}$ and $\bar{y}$.
 To compute the spectrum of charmonium on the lattice, we require a symmetric matrix

 The sign depends on the $\Gamma$ structure at the source, $\text{sign}=+1$ if $\Gamma_j=\gamma_j$, and $\text{sign}=-1$ if $\Gamma_j=\gamma_0\gamma_j$.
 This correlator corresponds to \cref{fig:propagator-cc-connected}.
 We also use one real $\PD$-meson correlator,